tomoleary/tomoleary.github.io/_pages/research.md

 </figure>

 Perfectly matched layers (PMLs) are a very widespread type of artificial absorbing boundary layer used in numerical methods for wave propagation problems defined on unbounded domains.
-In order to lay the groundwork for some of my colleagues to begin their dissertation research, Ali Vaziri Astaneh and I recently developed PMLs for high-order DPG methods for several acoustic, elastodynamic, and electromagnetic models.
+In order to lay the groundwork for some of my colleagues to begin their dissertation research, Dr Ali Vaziri Astaneh and I recently developed PMLs for high-order DPG methods for several acoustic, elastodynamic, and electromagnetic models.
 Results from our numerical verification experiments are given in the figure above.

 ##### Vaziri Astaneh, A., Keith, B., and Demkowicz, L. (2017).
 On perfectly matched layers and non-symmetric variational formulations. [[preprint]()]